Compact localized fermions and Ising anyons in a chiral spin liquid: Discussion

 On the other hand, we might attempt to construct CLS on larger loop-like clusters of the star lattice.
 In the context of conventional tight-binding models with conserved particle number, the existence of CLS on these larger loops is associated with a topologically protected touching point with a dispersive band \cite{bergman2008band}.
 An important consequence of this band touching point is an algebraic decay of the projector onto the flat band in real space, which entails critical states in the presence of weak disorder \cite{chalker2010anderson}.
 In our case, however, the construction of larger clusters is more subtle, since all flat bands of the Yao-Kivelson model are fully gapped from dispersive bands.
 Physically, this subtlety can also be attributed to the fact that any larger loop-like cluster should enclose the same amount of flux (modulo $2\pi$), taking into account the triangular plaquettes pierced by the flux $\pm\pi/2$.
 In the case of the zero-energy flat band in Eq.~\eqref{eq:flat3}, this constraint is satisfied for the construction exemplified in Fig.~\ref{fig:4}(b).
 There, the sum $(A^\dagger_\Lambda+A^\dagger_{\Lambda'})/\sqrt{2}$, with $A_\Lambda^\dagger$ in Eq.~\eqref{eq:creation_op}, {describes a compact localized MZM} on the larger loop-like cluster $(\Lambda \cup \Lambda') \setminus (\Lambda \cap \Lambda')$ enclosing the flux $3 \pi\text{ mod }2=\pi$.
 We leave a more systematic analysis of other loop-like clusters to future studies {but note that CLS on loops winding around a system with periodic boundary conditions are not expected, see Ref.~\cite{bergman2008band}}.
+As a consequence, we anticipate that finite bond disorder does not induce critical wavefunctions~\cite{chalker2010anderson} but exponentially localized eigenstates with a comparably sharp bandwidth.